firstbirdtech/api-docs/source/includes/_applications.md

 }
 ```

-In order to Close a Job Application you must change its status to CLOSED using the following request
+In order to close a Job Application you must change its status to CLOSED using the following request

 ### HTTP Request